Cobh: Roads

 Currently there is only a single road (the R624) and road bridge that leads onto Great Island.
 This road bridge, Belvelly Bridge, was built at Belvelly in 1803 at one of the narrowest points in the channels around Great Island.

 Cross River Ferry

 In 1993 a Cross River Ferry was established which allowed cars and passengers to travel from Glenbrook near Monkstown to Carrigaloe on the Great Island.
 The crossing from Glenbrook to Carrigaloe takes four minutes and runs daily.
 Reservations are not required.

 Local government and politics

+In 1862, Queenstown Town Commissioners were established by a local act.
+In 1899, under the Local Government (Ireland) Act 1898, this body became an urban district council.
+It was renamed Cobh Urban District in 1920.
+In 2002, under the Local Government Act 2001, it became Cobh Town Council.

-While local administration was overseen by Cobh Town Council for some years, this local government body was abolished in 2014.
-Since then, the town has fallen within the area of responsibility of Cork County Council.
-Cobh Municipal District, one of eight municipal districts overseen by the council, is represented by six elected councillors.
-As of 2019, these include 1 Labour Party, 2 Fine Gael, 1 Fianna Fáil, 1 Green Party and 1 independent councillor.
-The town is also part of the Dáil constituency of Cork East.
+In 2014, this local government body was abolished.
+Since then, the town has fallen within the responsibility of Cork County Council.
+Cobh Municipal District, one of eight municipal districts in the county, is represented by six elected councillors.
+As of the 2019 local election, these include 1 Labour Party, 2 Fine Gael, 1 Fianna Fáil, 1 Green Party and 1 independent councillor.

+The town is part of the Dáil constituency of Cork East.